 As a Crown Jewel among Northern Michigan’s many vacation destinations, Mackinac Island has a rich history, is full of elegant architecture, features exquisite vistas and—most importantly—is just plain cool.
-Visiting the island on Memorial Day Weekend is a perfect kick-off to a Northern Michigan summer, but there’s much more to explore on the island than just fudge and horses.
-Here’s are 10 travel ideas for a Mackinac Island Memorial Day, from visiting some of the island’s hidden food finds to discovering some of the islands interesting geological features.
+Visiting the island on Memorial Day Weekend is a perfect kick-off to summer, but there’s much more to explore on the island than just fudge and horses.
+Here’s are 10 travel ideas for a Mackinac Island Memorial Day weekend, from visiting some of the island’s hidden food finds to discovering some of the islands interesting geological features.

 Bike or walk to this cave that carved from the island’s rocky shore by millennia of pounding Great Lakes waves.
 With views of the Mackinac Bridge, it’s a perfect spot to take a break from your hike or bike ride and take in a great view while enjoying a snack.
 The cave is located along the southwestern shore of Mackinac Island.